 Come up with a list of 3, 6, and 12-month goals for your fitness and health development.

 This area of personal development has to do with your give-back goals.

 What skills or gifts do you have that could benefit your local or global community?
 How can you give back?

-Personal development goals for your community can include all sorts of things from donating time, money, stuff or knowledge.
+Personal development goals for your community can include all sorts of things from donating time, money, stuff, or knowledge.

 Putting it all together

 These 8 elements constitute the aspects of life that you must tend to if you want to grow harmoniously as a human being.
-They are in no way independent from each other.
+They are in no way independent of each other.
 They are interdependent to each other with varying degrees.